-The stove top is a relatively quick and easy way to reheat steamed crab legs.
-In fact, according to chef Dan Churchill, host of The Epic Table podcast, steaming your leftover crab legs is a great way to get them cooked without drying them out or letting all of their delicious flavors escape, especially if you plan on leaving them in the shell.
+You can use your stove top as a quick and relatively simple way to reheat and steam your crab legs.
+In fact, according to chef Dan Churchill, host of The Epic Table podcast, steaming your leftover crab legs is a great way to cook them without drying them out or letting any of the sumptuous flavor escape, especially if you plan on leaving them in the shell.
 “The key is to use a ‘tester leg’ that you’ll be able to open up and gauge the internal temperature without a thermometer,” he explains.

-One tip before you get started: If you want to reheat frozen crabs, let them thaw overnight in the refrigerator or place them under warm water for about 15 minutes before you plan on cooking them.
+One tip before you get started: If you want to reheat frozen crab legs, let them thaw overnight in the refrigerator or place them under warm water for about 15 minutes before you cook them.
 Here, Churchill goes over the four steps to reheat boiling crab leftovers.

 - Fill a large pot with about two inches of water and place your steamer insert on top.
 Note: Make sure your steamer insert isn’t submerged in water.

 - Cover your pot and heat until it comes to a boil.

 - Place your crab legs in the steamer, cover, and leave for about 6 to 8 minutes (if cooking Dungeness crab, opt for 5 to 7 minutes).